-The water operator profession protects public health and safety by insuring safe drinking water, providing sufficient water for sanitary purposes and as needed fire protection.
-The profession is also an environmental profession by managing natural resources and a community profession through the planning and maintenance of the infrastructure needed to perform the service of providing water.
+The water operator profession protects public health and safety by insuring safe drinking water, providing sufficient water for sanitary purposes and as appropriate fire protection.
+The profession is also an environmental profession with resource management and a community profession with the infrastructure needed to perform the service of providing water.
 As a licensed professional there are expectations of performance.
 The following will help you maintain your license as well as help you understand the varied expectation of the profession.

 Licenses have a two year cycle established at the time of the first license.
 You should plan to get your training within the renewal period of your license.
+This is from the date you renewed your license to the end of the second year.
 Training requirements are for the highest held license:

 |6 hours for VSWS||12 hours for Class I|